 What do I get out of this?

-Besides improving your community and the opportunity to win tickets to SXSW Interactive, OpenAIR provides plenty of benefits to participating developers.
+Besides improving your community, OpenAIR provides plenty of benefits to participating developers.

 As a participant and competitor you will: